ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 If an HTTP/3 Datagram is received and its Quarter Stream ID maps to a stream that cannot be created due to client-initiated bidirectional stream limits, it SHOULD be treated as an HTTP/3 connection error of type H3_ID_ERROR.
-Generating an error is not mandatory in this case because HTTP/3 implementations might have practical barriers to determining the active stream concurrency limit that is applied by the QUIC layer.
+Generating an error is not mandatory because the QUIC stream limit might be unknown to the HTTP/3 layer.

 Prioritization of HTTP/3 Datagrams is not defined in this document.
 Future extensions MAY define how to prioritize datagrams and MAY define signaling to